yuygfgg/Vapoursynth-llvmexpr/docs/migrating_from_akarin.md

 **Conclusion for Migration:**

-*   `llvmexpr`'s behavior is simple and consistent: everything is a float, and precision is always limited to 24 bits for integer values.
+*   `llvmexpr`: everything is a float, and precision is always limited to 24 bits for integer values.
 *   `akarin` with `opt=0` behaves like `llvmexpr` *when dealing with pixel data*, as the initial conversion to float limits precision.
 However, it still performs integer math on integer constants.
 *   `akarin` with `opt=1` unlocks a integer-only, high-precision pipeline that `llvmexpr` cannot replicate.